I. Introduction:

 (1800's-1900's) (focus on errors)

 III.
-Reformed Hermeneutics: Foundational Presuppositions:
+Reformed Hermeneutics:

-(Ramm, Pages 93-113, 195-214; Berkhof, Pages 40-66; Mickelsen, Pages 80-98)
+(Ramm, Pages 93-113, 195-214; Berkhof,

-b) the fall imposed the necessity for the hermeneutical study God's Word
+b) fall imposed necessity for hermeneutical study

-c) redemption restores man's created ability to properly interpret God's Word
+c) redemption restores man's ability to interpret

 e) sound interpretation demands that men acknowledge